Skip to content

 Healthy Minds Framework

-The NHS Greater Glasgow and Clyde Healthy Minds – Adult Mental Health Improvement and Early Intervention Framework is a tool to support delivery of the public mental health agenda.
-The framework brings together a range of activity that has been demonstrated as having value in the promotion of good mental health for adults.
+The NHS Greater Glasgow and Clyde Healthy Minds – Adult Mental Health Improvement and Early Intervention Framework is a tool to support the delivery of the public mental health agenda.
+The framework brings together a range of activities that have been demonstrated as having value in the promotion of good mental health for adults.

 Download the Framework and Supporting Materials